wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_SP_MATH_ALL

 Enable SP math and algorithms.
-Uses big integer math code such as normal (`integer.c`) or fast (`tfm.c`) for key sizes and curves not supported by SP.
+Implements big integer math code such as normal (`integer.c`) or fast (`tfm.c`) for key sizes and curves not supported by SP.

 #### WOLFSSL_SP_SMALL